Long Beach, New York: Public safety and emergency services

 The city has a comprehensive emergency services structure consisting of multiple organizations, including the Long Beach Police Department, Long Beach Fire Department, Long Beach Lifeguards, Animal Control and Emergency Medical Services (LBFD), Long Beach Auxiliary Police Department.

-City municipalities
+Parks and recreation

-The city of Long Beach has an extensive parks and recreation program led by Joseph Brand II.
+The City of Long Beach has an extensive parks and recreation program led by Joseph Brand II.
 Within the offerings include, but are not limited to the Ice Arena, Summer Camps, Pool, Races and is most well known for its Ocean Beach Park.
 Long Beach's Ocean Beach Park (OBP) is managed under the supervision of Nichole Landry.
-All city parks and recreation programs are found online at longbeachny.gov.